E10 - Construct: Add classes method

 CTRL+Q

-Ensure you have achieved the champagne bottle before starting (Grid > Check everything or CTRL+Q)
+Ensure you have achieved the champagne stage before starting (Grid > Check everything or CTRL+Q)

 Also check: